 Setting up camp for the first time with a camper and two dogs, in the rain, was a little chaotic, but not as bad as it would have been had we been tent camping.
 Most of the setup rested with Jason, so I headed inside with the dogs.

-The rain became steadier as the evening wore on, and while Jason did make dinner over the fire, we spent the whole evening inside.
+The rain became steadier as the evening wore on, and while Jason did make dinner over the fire, we spent the evening inside.
 Inside = best thing ever!

 Naya took to the camper immediately!
-She loved the dogs’ true bed (the bottom bunk).
+She loved the dogs’ actual bed (the bottom bunk).
 It took her only about 5 minutes to claim the sofa, and only a hop, skip, and a jump to land on Jason’s and my bed.

 We made the most of our night by playing Bananagrams while listening to our camping/road trip music mix.
 It was wonderful!
 And I remembered why I fell in love with camping — relaxation and quality time with my little family!